Configure Apache

 </Location>

-3. Or, use the proxy configuration in your service’s Pillar file:
+3. Or, use the proxy configuration in your server’s Pillar file:

 apache: